 Join thousands receiving hot new sex related articles, goodies, and great deals.

-Orgasm denial is a kind of sex play that involves maintaining a high level of arousal for an extended period of time without orgasm.
-This practice is often used in conjunction with BDSM.
-During orgasm denial, the dominant partner will usually stimulate the submissive partner to the brink of orgasm and then abruptly stop all stimulation.
-This cycle may be repeated as the partners wish.
+Orgasm denial is a kind of sex play that involves maintaining a high level of arousal for an extended period of time without experiencing orgasm.
+This physical and psychological practice is often used in conjunction with BDSM or dominant/submissive relationships.

 Orgasm denial is also known as erotic sexual denial.

-Orgasm denial can be used as a training tool for things like increasing tolerance for stimulation, learning how to control orgasms, learning how to orgasm on demand, and learning how to be a more eager-to-please partner.
+While orgasm denial can be used as power play, it can also be used as a training tool for things like increasing tolerance for stimulation, learning how to control orgasms, learning how to orgasm on demand, and learning how to be a more pleasing partner.